The Story of Mike Libs and the Chocolate Factory

 John, his wife Loraine, and family decided to visit Bob & Louie in Eureka in the summer of 1950.

-Bob and John began discussing the idea of starting that candy shop in Evansville, In.
+Bob and John began discussing the idea of starting that candy shop in Evansville, Indiana.
 And that’s what they did.
 Bob proceeded to teach John the art of candy making.
 The Brothers decided to open their new candy shop on Thanksgiving Day, 1950, in downtown Evansville.
 The annual Christmas Parade was scheduled for that day, so they were assured of doing business.
 That first day they took in almost $50.00 in sales and congratulated each other on launching a successful venture!
 Little did they know how successful they would be.

 In their lifetime, they witnessed their ‘Lil ‘ol Candy Shop on Main Street become an Evansville icon.
 At one time, they owned three shops and supplied 75 resellers.